Six Skills Tips For Communicating With Mean People

 Scripture tells us to be kind to everyone – Ephesians 4:32 says “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.”
 Notice we are to be kind to “one another.”
 Not certain people.

-So the first, simplest answer for how to deal with mean people is to treat them with kindness, even though they may not deserve it.
+So the first step for how to deal with mean people is to treat them with kindness, even though they may not deserve it.
 We don’t have to go out of our way to be near them, or interact with them.
-But when you pass them at the coffee center at work, a simple hello counts.
+But when you pass a difficult coworker at the coffee center at work, a simple hello counts.

 Mean Girls